‘KELP!’ wins Best UK Short Documentary at Big Syn International Film Festival 2023

 20 November 2023

 Reaching 45 million viewers and voters across 120 countries, Big Syn is the biggest sustainability film festival in the world.
-As part of the awards, a clip from the film was showcased on Europe's biggest screen, Piccadilly Lights, in London.
+As part of the awards, a clip from KELP! was showcased on Europe's biggest screen, Piccadilly Lights, in London.

-KELP! was co-directed by Marine & Natural History Photography BA(Hons) senior lecturer Anna Roberts and 2021 graduate Caylon La Mantia, and edited by 2020 graduate Izzy Carveth, with yet more graduates taking production coordinator, drone operator and camera operator roles.
+The crew for the award-winning film was almost entirely made up of Marine & Natural History Photography BA(Hons) students, graduates and staff.
+As well as being directed by graduate Caylon La Mantia and senior lecturer Anna Roberts, it was also edited by 2020 graduate Izzy Carveth, with yet more graduates taking production coordinator, drone operator and camera operator roles.

 Kelp is an emerging super-solution that can absorb carbon, replace plastics, and at the same time regenerate the ocean and its wildlife.
 In this powerfully uplifting film, Caylon and her crew take us on a journey under sail through Britain’s rugged coastline to meet the pioneers of regenerative kelp farming.
 They are the heroes of this story: the people who are out there giving everything they’ve got to create a better future for us all.